 Film tickets: $10 for Adults, $8 for Seniors/Students

-Advance tickets are available online or one week before each screening at the Uptown Theatre box office (in the evenings an hour before their first screening).
+Advance tickets are available one week before screening online and at the Uptown Theatre box office (in the evenings an hour before their first screening).
 HST is included in the ticket price.

 Uptown Theatre, 55 Dunlop St. W., Barrie

 Cast: Brendan Gleeson, Emma Thompson and Daniel Brühl

 Drama, 14A for mature themes, violence, not recommended for children, 103 minutes, Language: English (UK/Germany/France)

 “Gleeson shines here as a man of few words who channels his anger into action.”

 – Jim Schembri, 3AW